emmanuelmailukyalo/alx-low_level_programming2/0x01-variables_if_else_while/README.md

 #4.
 Printing all the letters except q and e
 #5.
 Writing a program that prints all single digit numbers
 #6.
 Printing out numbers without using char
+#7.
+Write a program that prints the lowercase alphabet